Depression cannot stand in the presence of worship

 To the person suffering from depression, telling them to “just get over it” sounds just as cruel as telling the person who has just been in a car accident who is bleeding profusely to “just get over it.”
 He or she is sometimes “navel gazing” because he or she is just trying to figure out how to survive.
 Continue reading

 Have you ever wondered why you were doing pretty good emotionally, and then another bout of depression hit you like a tidal wave?
-I want to share some troubleshooting tips that I learned during the years that I spent recovering from depression.
-If you find that this applies to you, you’ll be amazed at the instantaneous relief it can bring.
-Troubleshooting tip #1: Identify any areas where you may have felt, or perceived that God betrayed your trust.
-When troubleshooting reasons for a bout of depression, this was THE MOST common reason.
+I want to share a troubleshooting tip that I learned during the years that I spent recovering from depression.
+If you find that this applies to you, you’ll be amazed at the instantaneous relief it can bring: Continue reading